-HOW THE GOVERNMENT CONTRIBUTION IS SET AND HOW IT GROWS OVER TIME the current Medicare program.
+HOW THE GOVERNMENT CONTRIBUTION IS SET AND HOW IT GROWS OVER TIME

+Under a premium support program, not only would an initial government contribution need to be determined, but also how that contribution grows over time.
+One option would be to set the initial contribution at the estimated average per-beneficiary government cost under the current Medicare program.
 Another option would be to use competitive bidding to determine the government contribution (e.g., set the government contribution at some percentage of the average premium bid).
 Under either option, depending on the premiums for plans offered in the premium support program, beneficiary premiums could be greater or less than those they would have paid under the current Medicare program.